MeshackT/Policies/Privacy-Revival_Academy_FSH.md

 If you choose to use our Service, then you agree to the collection and use of information in  relation to this policy.
 The Personal Information that we collect is used for most functionalities within the app.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 Information Collection and Use
-For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to the user's name, and email address, physical address, contact number, pictures, and all other required details as per the application requests.
+For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to the user's name, email address, physical address, contact number, pictures, and all other required details as per the application requests.
 The information that we request will be retained on Google Cloud and used as described in this privacy policy.
 The application does use third-party services that may collect information used to identify you.

 Cookies
 No cookie is executed.

 This Service does not use these “cookies” explicitly.
 However, the application may use third-party code and libraries that use “cookies” to collect information and to improve their services.
-You may be asked to approve of certain features within your device, If you choose to not approve of them then you wont be able to use other functionalities
+You may be asked to approve of certain features within your device, If you choose to not approve of them then you won't be able to use other functionalities

 Device Information
 We do not collect information from your device.